-Fraud is a generic term for a number of types of activity that result in the theft or attempted theft of property or money.
-Fraud involves intentional deceit and is very different to, and does not include, negligence and accidental error.
+Fraud is a generic term for several types of activity that result in the theft or attempted theft of property or money.
+Fraud involves intentional deceit and is very different to and does not include negligence and accidental error.

 3.1 Identification of a potential financial irregularity